Ladybugs are good for the garden!

 The harlequin ladybug is invasive in both North America and Europe and will eat the eggs and larvae of other ladybugs when food is scarce.
 But they’re not all bad—they eat lots of pests too!

-First of all, not all spotted bugs are ladybugs!
+Also, not all spotted bugs are ladybugs!
 Our video will show you what they look like.
 Avoid the lookalikes such as the Mexican Bean Beetle.

 Below are the tiny eggs, typically laid on the undersides of leaves in batches of anything from five to 40 eggs.
 Nettles are a firm favorite for egg laying, so it’s worth leaving a few patches of nettles to keep these aphid–munching beetles close by.